lutsen/lagan/README.md

 To edit a property in the backend web interface it needs a template.
 These are located in the *public/properties* directory.

-Currently these templates are avasilable:
+Currently these templates are available:

 - fileselect
 - manytoone